A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Framework

-\paragraph{Hearing impairment} A unique feature of our framework is that we adopt modular CNN structures for the different auditory periphery elements such that we can introduce hearing damage in each of these.
+Biophysically inspired computational models of the auditory periphery can accurately describe the different stages of human auditory processing and simulate the impact that different SNHL deficits can have in HI systems \cite{verhulst_hearres2018}.
+A unique feature of our framework is that we adopt modular CNN structures for the different peripheral auditory elements such that we can introduce hearing damage in each of these.
 Thus, the corresponding CoNNear modules can be adjusted to simulate different degrees of OHC loss and CS, as indicated in the HI block of Fig.~\ref{fig:fw}(b).
 To introduce OHC loss, the NH CoNNear\textsubscript{cochlea} model is retrained using transfer learning based on a specific gain loss profile or an individual audiogram \cite{van2020hearing}.
 Because the biophysical accuracy of each CoNNear periphery component was carefully validated in separate studies \cite{baby2021convolutional, Drakopoulos2021}, HI CoNNear cochlear outputs are expected to yield the same AN responses in CoNNear as in the reference analytical biophysical model \cite{verhulst_hearres2018}.
-To corroborate this, we evaluated the outputs of the CoNNear periphery model for two HI profiles (Slope35 and Flat35) that correspond to the highest degree of OHC loss in the model \cite{verhulst_hearres2018}, and compared these HI model responses to the HI responses of the reference analytical model in Supplementary Fig.~\ref{fig:speech}.
+To corroborate this, we evaluated the outputs of the CoNNear periphery model for two HI profiles (Slope35 and Flat35) that correspond to the highest degree of OHC loss in the model \cite{verhulst_hearres2018}, and show that these HI model responses match the HI responses of the reference analytical model well (Supplementary Fig.~\ref{fig:speech}).

 To account for the CS aspect of SNHL, lower values for the variables $H\textsubscript{HI}$, $M\textsubscript{HI}$ and $L\textsubscript{HI}$ can be used (Fig.~\ref{fig:fw}(b)).
 Previous EEG-based studies have shown that linear decrements of the distribution of ANFs across CF are sufficient to predict individual CS profiles in NH and HI listeners \cite{keshishzadeh2020derived, buran2020predicting, keshishzadeh2021towards, vasilkov2021enhancing}.
 Hence, we adopted single values for the three variables across CF to simulate frequency-independent CS in this study.
 However, the CS variables can be made frequency specific in the framework if desired.